TDCOSMO XXVI: Uniform lens modeling of eight doubly imaged quasars: HST Samples

 \section{\textbf{HST Samples}}

 As part of HST program GO-17199 (PI: Lemon), each lens was observed using three filters with the Wide Field Camera 3 (WFC3): F160W for infrared (IR) data, and F814W and F475X for ultraviolet-visible (UVIS) data.
 These systems were chosen due to the existence of previous time delay measurements from long-term monitoring campaigns.
 Throughout this work, image labels are assigned as defined by their respective labeling from the previous time-delay literature.
 To enhance data sampling and to avoid saturating the quasar images, a 4-point dither pattern was utilized for IR observations, while a 2-point dither pattern was applied for UVIS exposures, with both long and short exposures taken at each dither position.
 For data reduction, alignment, and combination of exposures in each filter, we utilized the Python package \texttt{AstroDrizzle} \citep{avila:2015}.
-The final reduced images have a pixel scale of $0\farcs08$/pixel for IR exposures and $0\farcs04$/pixel for UVIS exposures.
+The final reduced images have a pixel scale of $0\farcs08$/pixel for IR exposures, which was chosen to improve sampling relative to the native detector pixel scale of 0\farcs13 while avoiding unnecessary oversampling and the associated increase in correlated noise.
+The UVIS exposures remained at $0\farcs04$/pixel to avoid introducing additional correlated noise through further resampling.
 RGB composites of the eight systems of study are shown in Figure \ref{fig:rgbs}.
 Further observational information is presented in Appendix \ref{append::c}.